apalache-mc/apalache/docs/src/apalache/running.md

       and integer arithmetic; `arrays` (experimental) and `funArrays` (experimental) use SMT arrays with extensionality.
       This parameter can also be set via the `SMT_ENCODING` environment variable.
 See the [alternative SMT encoding using arrays] for details.
-    - `--seed=NUM` sets a nonnegative search seed.
+    - `--seed=NUM` sets a search seed in the inclusive range `0..2147483647`.
 The seed initializes SMT solving and, with `simulate`, is also used for transition selection.
 When omitted, Apalache generates and logs a fresh seed for the run.
     - `--discard-disabled` does a pre-check on transitions and discard the disabled ones at every step.
 If you know that many transitions are always enabled, set it to false.
 Sometimes, this pre-check may be slower than checking the invariant.
 Default: true.